-Revenue growth and AOI were selected as the primary financial objectives for determining the 2021 annual incentive payouts because our primary objective continues to be to grow our Company profitably.
+Revenue growth and AOI were selected as the primary financial objectives for determining the 2022 annual incentive payouts because our primary objective continues to be to grow our Company profitably.

-The compensation committee approved 2021 revenue and AOI objectives for our Company as a whole and for each of our major geographic business units (the United States, Europe, Middle East and Africa ("EMEA") and Japan).
+The compensation committee approved 2022 revenue and AOI objectives for our Company as a whole and for each of our major geographic business units (the United States, Europe, Middle East and Africa ("EMEA") and Japan).
+The compensation committee approved a modification in the performance metrics for annual bonuses in connection with our Company's exit from the Japanese market on May 31, 2022.
+Global performance continued to include the Japanese revenue attainment factor through May 31, 2022, and following that date, global performance excludes the Japanese attainment factor from both planned performance and actual performance.
+All other factors used to determine annual bonuses remained the same.
 The inclusion of business unit performance objectives enables us to tailor annual incentive opportunities so as to reward each executive officer for the performance of those portion(s) of our Company for which the officer had the most direct responsibility.
 The following are the percentage allocations for revenue and AOI across each named executive officer's target bonus opportunity.